30 Years On, Nirvana's Nevermind Album Is Still A Beautiful Contradiction

-Released 30 years ago this week, Nevermind was a generation-defining milestone that sold 30 million copies and made a tragic icon of Kurt Cobain.
+Nirvana’s Nevermind was released 30 years ago this week.
+It was an album that was a generation-defining milestone that sold 30 million copies and made a tragic icon of Kurt Cobain.

 Ranked the most influential band of all time by US magazine Spin last year, Nirvana’s ethos continues to reverberate in artists as varied as Billie Eilish, Lana Del Rey and Frank Turner.
 Nevermind, however, was back in the news last month when the man who was photographed when he was a baby for the cover sued the band for sexual exploitation.